Reviews You Can Rely On

 Not the most sensitive

 The Mont Blanc Carbon runs a bit small and slightly narrow, so we recommend sizing up for maximal comfort.
-Zero drop — or 2 mm drop, in this case — shoes are not for all runners, which narrows the scope of applications when it comes to this trail runner.
+Zero drop — or 2 mm drop, as measured using World Athletics standards — shoes are not for all runners, which narrows the scope of applications when it comes to this trail runner.
 The extreme underfoot protection of the Mont Blanc inhibits its sensitivity, making it a less suitable choice for runners seeking a lot of trail information.
 Trail runners who want a carbon-plated race day shoe or want to move away from plush zero-drop shoes will love the propulsion, comfort, and protection provided by this one-of-a-kind trail running shoe.

 Read more: Altra Mont Blanc Carbon review